mnemnion/obelizmo/README.md

 The goal of `obelizmo` is to provide a performant and output-agnostic way to mark up a string, keeping the metadata and the text separate.
 A claim like "output-agnostic" always has its limits: `obelizmo` in its present state is a capable obelist of ANSI escape sequences and HTML, and the mechanism provided is, perhaps, general enough to accomodate other formats as well.

+## Status

+This library is in the proof-of-concept stage.
+I'm reasonably happy with the structure of the marked strings, and the collection of methods for marking them is acceptably featureful.
+Printing is another story.
+I have a preliminary implementation, which is good enough to be useful, but I expect to iterate on a solid solution for awhile.
+You'll find a more detailed discussion of the status quo in a later section.

 ## Marking Strings

 To use the library, define an `enum` of all the categories of markup you intend to use.
 A simple example: